Gellelao/TaskVisualiser/README.md

 If you want to use the current day instead of a date, type "now"
 - Useful when tasks are in progress - the visualisation will update daily, to show the task duration getting smaller
-- Only works when the no dates in the input file precede the current day
+- Only works when no dates in the input file precede the current day

 The colours are chosen randomly